OraMUC/table-api-generator/README.md

 #### other stuff
 - added some additional comments on internal procedures and functions
 - renaming internal variables more consistently
-- supporting special column names, by using quotes around column names
+- supporting special column names, by using quotes around column names and validating / converting parameter names

 ### 0.3.0 (2016-07-03)